William Warder Cadbury

 William Warder Cadbury (Chinese name: 嘉惠霖; 1877 – October 15, 1959) was an American physician, professor, researcher, author, and medical missionary.
-After graduating from University of Pennsylvania's Medical School, he traveled to Canton (Guangzhou), China, where he eventually became the most well known internal medicine doctor in the region during the time period of the Republic of China.
-At Canton Hospital, he served as a doctor, professor, writer, and eventually Superintendent multiple times.
-In his 40 years working in Canton (1909-1949), he put forward relentless efforts to improve the Canton Hospital and nearby areas in Canton, bettering the health of many thousands of Canton people In 1935, he published a detailed book on the history of the hospital, called At the Point of a Lancet."
+After graduating from the University of Pennsylvania's Medical School, he traveled to Canton (Guangzhou), China, where he eventually became the most well-known internal medicine doctor in the region during the time period of the Republic of China.
+At Canton Hospital, he served as a doctor, professor, writer, and eventually superintendent multiple times.
+In his 40 years working in Canton (1909-1949), he put forward relentless efforts to improve the Canton Hospital and nearby areas in Canton, bettering the health of many thousands of Canton people.
+In 1935, he published a detailed book on the history of the hospital, called At the Point of a Lancet."
 One Hundred Years of the Canton Hospital, 1835-1935, which earned him recognition as the top 10 famous University of Pennsylvania Alumni for 1935.

 Early life and education

 W.W.
 Cadbury was born in 1877 in Philadelphia, Pennsylvania.
 Some say his birth date is October 15, but another source says his birth date is unknown.
 He was the son of Joel and Anna Kaighn Cadbury and a birthright member of the Philadelphia Monthly Meeting for the Western District (now called the Central Philadelphia Monthly Meeting).
 W. W. Cadbury is distantly related to John Cadbury, founder of Cadbury, the chocolate company.

 He graduated from the William Penn Charter School in 1894.
 In 1898, he graduated from Haverford College with a B.A. and then went on to get an M.A. from Haverford in 1899.
-In the 1900 US Census, at age 22, he was listed as "medical student" under his family's name.
+In the 1900 US Census, at age 22, he was listed as a "medical student" under his family's name.
 He graduated from the Medical School at the University of Pennsylvania in 1902.
-From 1903-1905, he was a resident physician at the Pennsylvania Hospital in Philadelphia.
-Afterwards, he went to Vienna for graduate school, then returned to the University of Pennsylvania to teach pathology and pharmacology.
-He worked as a pathologist at St. Mary's Hospital from 1906-1909.
+From 1903 to 1905, he was a resident physician at Pennsylvania Hospital in Philadelphia.
+Afterwards, he went to Vienna for graduate school and then returned to the University of Pennsylvania to teach pathology and pharmacology.
+He worked as a pathologist at St. Mary's Hospital from 1906 to 1909.